razvanpetruta/UniversityProjects/Year_1/Semester_2/Object_Oriented_Programming/ScreenWriter-ModelViewController/README.md

  - any writer can add a new idea
  - senior writers can revise ideas and accept them
  - when a modification is made by the user, all the other users will see the modification in the list of ideas
- - each writer can develop its ideas and save them to an associated file
+ - each writer can develop its ideas and save them to an associated fil

 #### Model View Controller Architecture